tutengkwwl/utilities/README.md

 # bin_to_c_files.c

-This file can change bin-file to c-file as C's arry format, just by drag bin-file to the EXE file.
+This file can change bin-file to c-file as C's arry format, just by drag bin-file to the EXE file which complied by 'bin_to_cfiles.c'.